 Transitional Living Rooms

 Transitional living rooms have distinct elements that set them apart from others, all which begin with clean lines and simple mouldings.
-Another feature of a perfect transitional living room would be the use of Ledge Stone or Stack Stone as is shown above.
+Another feature of a perfect transitional living room would be the use of Ledge Stone or Stack Stone.

 You’ll typically see these in contemporary homes, but it is possible to blend them into a more traditional style to achieve the transitional living room of your dreams.
 The elongated fireplace and marble mantle are complementary touches as well.